 The Clery Act requires each campus to identify specific geographical boundaries that, in certain instances, may extend past conventional property ownership boundaries and may include certain areas of public ownership.
-The statistical data presented in the 2023 Annual Security Report reflects the number of crimes/incidents that occurred within each of the campus' geographical boundaries.
+The statistical data presented in the 2024 Annual Security Report reflects the number of crimes/incidents that occurred within each of the campus' geographical boundaries.
 Campus maps reflecting each of these respective geographical boundaries can be found in Section 8 of this document.

-Currently, Leeward CC is comprised of the main campus located in Pearl City and a satellite education center, Wai'anae Moku, located in Mā'ili.
+Currently, Leeward CC is comprised of the main campus located in Pearl City and satellite education centers Wai'anae Moku, located in Mā'ili, and Wahiawā Value-Added Product Development Center located in Wahiawā.